samuel-gamelin/Rabbits-and-Foxes/README.md

 Currently no known issues are present.

-> Please Note if you notice a bug.
-Please add it to issues.
+> If you notice a bug, please add it to Issues tab.
+Make sure you include how to recreate the bug!

 ## New features

+- MileStone1: A fully playable text-based implementation of the game!
     - Parsing user input
     - Moving pieces on the board
     - Displaying the board to the user
-- Identify if the movement is valid based on the game rules
+    - Identifying if a move is valid based on the game rules
+    - Creating a board and setting pieces on said board
+    - Proceeding with the game based on user input.
+    - Ability to process if the user has solved the puzzle
+    - Among other fundamental features necessary to ensure the game proceeds smoothly

 ## The Team